pancr9/Netflix-Recommender-System/README.md

 #### Conclusion:

 Created a User - User based recommendation system using ALS and Pearson Correlation Coefficient techniques.
-Display top movies recommended a user.
+Displayed top movies recommended a user by taking userId as input.

 ***